-After attending a Mentor Orientation session, you will be matched with one of our students.
-Students are in middle or high school.
-You will meet with your student once per week to work on projects that you decide upon together.
-You may also choose to attend special C4K-sponsored events for mentors and/or students such as workshops on different software programs.
+After attending a Mentor Orientation session, you will be matched with one of our student members.
+Members are in middle or high school.
+You will meet with your mentee once per week to work on projects that you decide upon together.
+You may also choose to attend special C4K-sponsored events for mentors and/or youth such as workshops on different software programs.

 Mentors must attend an orientation course that lasts 2 hours.
-In addition, mentors meet with student one hour per week for a total of 36 hours (for community members) or one and a half hours per week for one academic year (for UVA students who leave for the summer).
+In addition, mentors meet with their mentee for one hour per week for a total of 36 hours (for community members) or one and a half hours per week for one academic year (for UVA students who leave for the summer).

-The Computers4Kids Learning Lab at 945 Second Street SE, off Elliott Avenue, in the IX building.
+The Computers4Kids Learning Lab is at 945 Second Street SE, off Elliott Avenue, in the IX building.

 Absolutely!
 As a C4K Mentor, you will benefit greatly from having a part in bringing positive, permanent change to a young life in your community.
 You can feel good knowing that the skills that your student learns through you will give him or her tools for future success.
 And as a bonus, you will have the opportunity to learn new skills as well.